Racopokemon/ImageSort/README.md

 * Video support
   * Hopefully not too hard since javafx should be a media library
   * probably no exif rotation?!
+* Copy option
+  * every image can also be copied to the folders a, b, c
+  * clickable, or with the keys
+  * filter also for these folders
+* Progress bar
+  * 127/238 images and a bar (also for the filtered view)
+* Menu bar
+  * only visible in window mode
+  * can rename folders (1, 2, 3, a, b, c) and change quantity
+  * also rename button there
+* Session storage
+  * Simply stores the maps to a file and continues from it if it lies in the folder (or so)

 ## Getting Started